bartificer/programming-by-stealth/docs/pbs65.md

 </fieldset>
 ```

-To make the form behave well at all breakpoints I simply varied the relative widths of the columns depending on the breakpoint by allowing the column containing the form elements to take all available space, and setting the labels to have specific widths at specific breakpoints with: `class="col-sm-5 col-md-4 col-lg-3 col-xl-2 col-form-label"`.
+To make the form behave well at all breakpoints, I simply varied the relative widths of the columns depending on the breakpoint by allowing the column containing the form elements to take all available space, and setting the labels to have specific widths at specific breakpoints with: `class="col-sm-5 col-md-4 col-lg-3 col-xl-2 col-form-label"`.

 The click handler was basically the same as the one for the first form.